 Knowledge from machine learning and artificial intelligence can be used by service personnel.
 Users are more valuable and they must learn little bit more about analysis.
-The use of intelligent services will become more practical and usable for engineers.
+The use of intelligent services will become more practical and usable for engineers and farmers.

-The carbon footprint can be minimised with new Industrial Internet-based solutions.
+The carbon footprint can be minimised with new industrial Internet-based solutions.
 Service people and other personnel may avoid travelling in many cases.
 New solutions can provide dashboards and remote support though connections over Internet.
-Experts can work from home instead of flying (this can even account for 70% of time).
+Experts can work from home instead of flying (this can even account for 70% of time), i.e. decision-making will be performed anytime and anywhere.